vasu9893/tish/SETUP.md

 3. Set verify token (use same value as `META_VERIFY_TOKEN`)
 4. Subscribe to webhook events: `mentions`, `comments`

+**Important**: The webhook endpoint must be publicly accessible and use HTTPS in production.

 ### Step 4: Test Integration
 1. Start your server: `npm run dev`
 2. Navigate to Instagram connection page